karlbenedict/GEOG485-585/lecture13_Mod05_a_01_a.md

 * GeoServer Logs - access to the application logs for diagnosing issues with the server
 * Contact Information - contact information for the person responsible for providing support for the server and services.
 This information is used to build parts of the Capabilities XML metadata returned by the services
 * About GeoServer - links to information about GeoServer
-* Global Settings - settings that apply to the whole server - primarily focussed on options for logging
-* JAI Settings - settings related to the Java Advanced Imagery engine within GeoServer
+* Image Processing - advanced image processing and raster encoding
-* Coverage Access - configuration information for the tuning of processing resources for the server
+* Raster Access - settings for accessing raster data

-### WxS Service Configuration Options ###{.module05a01a}
+### WxS Service Configuration Options ###{.module05a01a .oneup}

 ![Geoserver Service Configuration Menu](images/GeoServer_ServiceConfig.jpg)